LevelMeUp/fellow-musers-minimal/content/posts/hiring/Hiring at startups.md

 ![Hiring](./hiring-1.png)
 Roughly
-1. Define the JD and competencies with surgical precision.
+1. Define the JD and competencies with surgical precision, sell the need internally
 2. Find the candidates, work out your unfair advantage to fill top of the funnel
 3. Run 4 interviews + references to select.
 One extra technical interview with best-in-class, use a contractor if needed
 4. Close the buggers